heyoeyo/muggled_sam/simple_examples/README.md

 ## Video Segmentation

-This script provides a basic example of how to implement video segmentation using the SAMv2 model (V1 does not support video segmentation!).
+This script provides a basic example of how to implement video segmentation using the SAMv2 or v3 model (V1 does not support video segmentation!).
 For simplicity, this script assumes that tracking begins with a prompt on the first frame of the video, but any frame could be used.
 It also only stores results for one object, though again this can be changed to handle multiple objects by creating instances of the video storage data for each object.

 Segmentation results are displayed per-frame for verification, and the total inference time is also printed out.
 For example, the table below shows the per-frame inference times for different models while tracking one object at different image sizes using bfloat16 (all other settings are left at defaults):